Stability of weighted minimal hypersurfaces under a lower $1$-weighted Ricci curvature bound: Non-existence and smooth compactness

-From Corollary \ref{cor:CMZ1}, we conclude the following (cf. \cite[Theorem 3]{CMZ1}): \begin{cor} Let $(M,g,f)$ be a three dimensional complete weighted manifold.
-For $K>0$, we assume $\Ric_f^0 \geq K\,g$.
-We also assume that $M$ admits an exhaustion by bounded domains with smooth convex boundary.
-For $D>0$ and a non-negative integer $\gamma$, let $\mathcal{S}_{D,\gamma}$ be the space of smooth closed embedded $f$-minimal surfaces $\Sigma$ in $M$ with
+We arrive at the following volume estimate of Yang-Yau type (cf. \cite{YY}, \cite[Proposition 8]{CMZ1}): \begin{prop} Let $(M,g,f)$ be a three dimensional closed weighted manifold.
+For $K > 0$, we assume $\Ric_f^1 \geq K\,\e^{-\frac{f}{2}}\,g$.
+Let $\Sigma$ be a closed embedded $f$-minimal hypersurface in $M$.
+Then